 For the fourth instalment of What We Carry, National Geographic Explorer and photo journalist Hannah Reyes Morales and Chinese actor and Prada reporter Wei Daxun travel to China - renowned for centuries as a home of textile production.
 They have visited the clothing factory Parawin in Ganzhou City, part of the province of Jiangxi in southeastern China - housing around 300 workers across every part of garment production, from pattern cutting to construction and finishing.

-In collaboration with ECONYL® textile yarn producer Aquafil, Parawin are now committed to recycling their discarded textile cuttings: offcuts are organised via fiber content and transported regularly to Aquafil’s Shanghai base, to be transformed into ECONYL® regenerated nylon, and then woven into Prada Re-Nylon.
+As illustrated at Parawin, during the manufacture of clothes as much as 80% of fabric can be discarded after pattern-cutting - often consigned to landfill, where textile waste comprises 15% of global landfill levels.
+In collaboration with ECONYL® textile yarn producer Aquafil, Parawin are now committed to recycling their discarded textile cuttings: offcuts are organised via fiber content and transported regularly to Aquafil's Shanghai base, to be transformed into ECONYL® regenerated nylon, and then woven into Prada Re-Nylon.
 Parawin are the first factory to partner with Aquafil to recycle their waste fabric - but they blaze a trail to be followed by others.

 ECONYL® yarn is totally recyclable, and can be regenerated an infinite number of times: so Prada Re-Nylon bucks damaging age-old convention of garment production.
 This is fashion created with no waste, and open to boundless possibilities.
 After episodes charting the recycling of diverse, divergent materials - carpet in North America, discarded fishing-nets in Australia and Africa - this penultimate chapter focuses on waste within the fashion industry itself, which is address, combatted, and ultimately reversed through the endlessly recyclable nature of Prada Re-Nylon.
 It shows that what we carry can make a difference.